 Have you seen a Chromebook running on Chrome OS, it’s simple, and browser focused.
 If you’re a person who mainly works on the internet and doesn’t need Microsoft OS or MAC OS but a simple operating system that cut all the crap and let you surf the Internet and get things done.
 The Chrome OS is slowly rising, and it’s just perfect for Bloggers, writers, editors, etc.

 Windows 10 has gone too far for some people, and Google offered them this operating system which is perfect and works out of the box.
 Hopefully, the internet is full of computer operating systems, Android operating system for computer and even tweaked Linux systems.
 Maybe I should tell you that Remix OS is also there based on Android that is fully optimized to run on computers.

-A little tip: However, Chrome OS and Chromium OS are similar, but there is something I must tell you, the Chrome OS is something that only comes with official Google certified Chromebooks and the Chromium OS is free to download and be compiled from source code.
-It means Chrome OS is based on Chromium OS with better feature support.
+A little tip: However, Chrome OS and Chromium OS are similar, but there is something I must tell you, the Chrome OS is proprietary that comes with official Google certified Chromebooks.
+Chromium OS is a free project anyone can tinker around with and compile a build from source code.
+It means Chrome OS is based on Chromium OS with better features and Google support.
 In this guide “Chrome OS” and “Chromium OS” are referred the same.

 What do you need

 - A USB Drive (8GB or +)

 In order to install Chrome OS on your PC, you must get a “Chrome OS” image file from the internet.
 There are a few providers that offering Customized and compiled Chrome OS (image) that you can flash into USB drive and simply boot from it.